Freaker99/vehicle-type-classification-and-tracking/README.md

-# car-detection
+## Vehicle Detection, Tracking, and Speed Estimation ##

-This project includes car detection using YOLO and estimating speed of an object.
+This project includes Vehicle Detection, Tracking, and Speed Estimation using YOLOv5.

+In progress...\
+▰▰▰▰▰▰▱▱▱▱ 60%